 The CO_2 emission from the construction is best minimized by building energy and resource efficiently and looking at the entire useful life of the building.
 LCA and data must be developed to support this.
+Estimated effect of the initiative

-Enabler for reduction of targets
+Enabler for reduction of targets Can be implemented: 2020-2022